Turning of the tide

 On a dare, one of the young women ran to the end of the dock and dove into the harbor.
 Her companions cheered.
 Not to be outdone, her boyfriend followed suit.

-As they clambered onto the dock, an employee of a harbor-cruise company informed them diving from the company’s dock and swimming in the harbor were not allowed.
+As they clambered dripping onto the dock, an employee of a harbor-cruise company informed them diving from the company’s dock and swimming in the harbor were not allowed.

 The boyfriend resented being told what he couldn’t do.
 The two argued.
 Quickly, tempers flared.